HomeArticles / BooksHow to choose an accountant for your private medical practice

 Highly Organised

 Accountants have a very busy role, with several important deadlines throughout the year, and they need to be totally on top of these key dates.
 Any data or information must be collected in good time to avoid any last-minute scrambles.
 Make sure your accountant is organised, punctual and has a good support team.
-From your side don’t leave your responsibilities for submitting information until the last minute.
+From your side don’t leave your responsibilities for submitting financial information until the last minute.

 Attention to detail